vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.48/migrating-from-v1-to-v2.md

 };
 ```

 We recommend moving the `docs` folder into the `website` folder and that is also the default directory structure in v2.
-[Now](https://zeit.co/now) supports [Vobees project deployments out-of-the-box](https://github.com/zeit/now-examples/tree/master/vobees) if the `docs` directory is within the `website`.
+[Now](https://zeit.co/now) supports [Docusaurus project deployments out-of-the-box](https://github.com/zeit/now-examples/tree/master/docusaurus) if the `docs` directory is within the `website`.
 It is also generally better for the docs to be within the website so that the docs and the rest of the website code are co-located within one `website` directory.

 Refer to migration guide below for each field in `siteConfig.js`.